 The didactic courses lay the foundation of trainees' knowledge base in integrative oncology.
 Mentors will guide the didactic component of the program on the subjects listed above.
 Trainees are expected to demonstrate thorough understanding of all subject matter and to engage in in-depth discussion with the mentors.
 Trainees will meet with practitioners/therapists in the Integrative Medicine Service to learn the basic principles and practices of acupuncture, mind-body techniques, massage therapies, and other interventions.

 Trainees will participate in a selected institutional seminar series.
 Although many seminars are open to trainees, the Integrative Medicine Research Meeting (biweekly) and the Department of Medicine Grand Rounds (weekly) are required.
-Trainees will also attend the Pain and Palliative Care clinical conferences and rounds, the President's Research Seminar Series, and activities of other relevant services.
+Trainees will also attend the Palliative Medicine clinical conferences and rounds, the President's Research Seminar Series, and activities of other relevant services.
 Participation in such seminars will broaden trainees' knowledge of cancer care and research.
 The seminars will also present cutting-edge science conducted by experts in the field.

 Once a month, trainees will select a recent research paper reporting a significant advancement in integrative medicine and present it at the Integrative Medicine Research Meeting in journal club fashion.
 Trainees are expected to critically evaluate the objectives, design, findings, and significance during the presentation, and to stimulate thought-provoking discussions.
 This practice will prepare trainees for future critical review of manuscripts, proposals, research protocols, and grant applications.